grow-graphics/gd/Readme.md

 directory, things will work as expected.
 The tool will create a "graphics" subdirectory where you can manage your assets via the Engine's Editor.

-Running the command without any arguments will startup the Engine's Editor.
+Running the command without any arguments will startup the editor.

-**NOTE** On linux (and macos if you have brew), `gd` will download an engine for you automatically!
+**NOTE** On linux (and macos if you have brew), `gd` will download the engine for you automatically!
 **HINT**  On Windows, you'll want to
 [setup CGO](https://github.com/go101/go101/wiki/CGO-Environment-Setup).